symfony/symfony-docs/frontend/asset_mapper.rst

 .. note::

-    To stop listing the entries of the other entrypoints on the pages that do not use them, set the
+    To leave the entries of the other entrypoints out of the page, set the :ref:`importmap_entries <asset-mapper-importmap-entries>` option to
-    :ref:`framework.asset_mapper.importmap_entries <asset-mapper-importmap-entries>`
-    option to ``reachable``.
+    ``reachable``.

 Using a Content Security Policy (CSP)
 -------------------------------------